Designing Misinformation Interventions for X

 "I would use this as a reference when debating my family during stuff in group texts.
 My parents are smart but sometimes they share and believe crazy sh*t.
 This could automate it for me to send them here."

-The main concern was the "Analysis" tab being shown by default, which felt like the platform asserting an editorial perspective — "narrating rather than having me research for myself."
-Users still said they would read it, but the default was contested.
+The main concern was the "Analysis" tab being shown by default, which felt like the platform asserting an editorial perspective.

-Iterations: We clarified the entry-point language ("Follow Story" was confusing given the existing meaning of "follow" on the platform) and added a Share button to the developing story so users could send the journalist-curated view directly to others — turning the feature into a personal debunking tool.
-We also recommended that X implement policy around journalist selection, prioritizing outlets with minimal perceived political lean or facilitating cross-perspective collaborations.
+Iterations: Clarified the entry-point language ("Follow Story" was confusing given the existing meaning of "follow" on the platform) and added a Share button so users could send the journalist-curated view directly to others, turning the feature into a personal debunking tool.
+Recommended that X implement policy around journalist selection, prioritizing outlets with minimal perceived political lean or facilitating cross-perspective collaborations.

 Takeaways